 I’m pretty simple.
-T-shirt, hat, and a backpack and I’m ready for work.
+T-shirt, hat, and a backpack and that basically describes my wardrobe.
 I start my day with coffee, and end my day with a craft beer.

 I never finished college.
 I’m a certified college dropout.
-Along the way I managed to earn my AA degree in Liberal Arts in junior college.
-However, I dropped out of my bachelors degree with only 2 credits needed to get my psychology degree and 2 credits needed to get my business administration degree.
+Along the way I managed to earn my AA degree in Liberal Arts in junior college because I needed it to play baseball.
+However, I dropped out of my bachelors degree with only a couple credits needed to get my psychology degree and a couple credits needed to get my business administration degree.
 I probably didn’t dropout for the reasons that you’re thinking though.
 I went to school for a different reason than most.
 I went to school for an education, not a piece of paper.
 I quickly learned that those don’t always go hand in hand.
-After earning my Associates degree while playing college baseball, I went to a 4 year school, one of the most prestigious schools in the south for that matter, Centenary College of Louisiana, and took a mix of business and psychology classes.
-I quickly fell in love with psychology and the human mind, and found psych to be my true gift.
+After earning my Associates degree, I went to a 4 year school, one of the most prestigious schools in the south for that matter, Centenary College of Louisiana, and took a mix of business and psychology classes.
+I quickly fell in love with psychology and the human mind, and found psych to be my true gift in education.
 I spent all of that money to go to one of the top academic schools in the country to play NCAA D1 baseball, and to take classes that I thought would improve myself in life and business, with no intentions to get a degree.
 Dumb?
 Maybe.
-But it worked out as planned.
+But it worked out exactly as planned.

 It was weird.
 Annoying.
 And weird.
 I didn’t know that I was depressed until that moment that I broke free from it.
 I’d spent about 2 weeks in a haze.
 I’d never been away from baseball like that.
 I’d never been away from sports at any point in my life.
 I was lost on what my identity was anymore.
 Who was I without the only thing that I’d ever known; baseball?
 I didn’t know what was next in my life.
-I kept this moment in my life a secret for years.
+I kept this moment in my life a secret for years embarrassed to admit it.

 Then it happened.
 I discovered a new competitive sport and passion in entrepreneurship.
 After passing the physical and playing in one minor league Spring Training, I took the biggest gamble of my life.
 I left my lifelong dream of being a big leaguer to chase my newfound passion in a company that I founded now known as Athletes Brand.
 I went out on my own terms, and with a new love and new chapter of my life ready.